StackThrower/svanty-mobile/README.md

-# svanty-mobile
+# svanty_mobile

-Mobile app for Svanty
+A Flutter app for Svanty project.